Ratio of Debt to Income

 How to figure your qualifying ratio

-The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt.
-Recurring debt includes things like car loans, child support and credit card payments.
+The second number is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
+For purposes of this ratio, debt includes credit card payments, auto loans, child support, etcetera.

 Examples: